DIFOT: Function

 OTIF measures how often the customer gets what they want at the time they want it.
 Some consider it superior to other delivery performance indicators, such as shipped-on-time (SOT) and on-time performance (OTP), because it looks at deliveries from the point of view of the customer.

+Although commonly referred to as On-Time In-Full (OTIF), similar supplier compliance metrics operate under different names across the retail industry.
+Examples include On Time Fill Rate (OTFR) at Target and Original Requested Arrival Date (ORAD) at Kroger.
+These metrics are used to evaluate delivery timeliness and order completeness.

 This key performance indicator (KPI) has the advantage of measuring the performance of the whole logistic organization in meeting customer service expectations.
 To reach a high OTIF level, all the functions of the supply chain (among which orders taking, procurement, suppliers, warehouses, transport ...) must work at their best level.

 Calculation

 Generally OTIF is calculated by taking into account the number of deliveries: